-The "Getting Started" chapter of the 68020 C Cross Compiler User's Guide or the 68030 C Cross Compiler User's Guide gives an example of how to compile a simple program and execute it in the HP 64747A/748A environment.
+The "Getting Started" chapter of the 68030/040 C Cross Compiler User's Guide gives an example of how to compile a simple program and execute it in the HP 64783 environment.

 Do not use the -h option when compiling and linking your program for the debugger.
 The -h option causes the compiler to generate HP 64000 file formats.
 Use the default settings which generate executable files in the HP-MRI IEEE-695 file format required by the debugger.
 The debugger extracts all symbolic information from the executable (.x) file.